jaameyaw/scentora-ecommerce-website/README.md

-# 🌸 Scentora — Perfume E-Commerce Web App
+# 🌸 Scentora, Perfume E-Commerce Web App

 **Scentora** is a modern perfume e-commerce web application built with **React**.
 It features a smooth and responsive user interface, dynamic product filtering, cart management with a sidebar preview, and secure payment integration through **Paystack** (test mode).